oranmehmetsirin/oranmehmetsirin/README.md

 👯 I  am a person who is open-minded, open to learning, have good communication and like teamwork.

-📖 Language, Tool and Technologie Stack are; VS Code, HTML5, CSS3, JavaScript, React, React Native, Bootstrap, Tailwind, Git, GitHub.
+📖 Language, Tool and Technologie Stack; "VS Code, HTML5, CSS3, JavaScript, React, React Native, Bootstrap, Tailwind, Git, GitHub."

- 👀 If you want to contribute or collaborate; I always open to learning new technology or tools and working on open source projects!
+ 👀 If you want to contribute or collaborate; I always open to learning and working on open source projects!

 💬 Connect With; oranmehmetsirin@hotmail.com or oranmehmetsirin@gmail.com